House Judiciary panel moving to hold AG Barr in contempt

 "The Attorney General’s failure to comply with our subpoena, after extensive accommodation efforts, leaves us no choice but to initiate contempt proceedings in order to enforce the subpoena and access the full, unredacted report,” Nadler continued.

+"In order to make the meeting productive, we believe that it would make sense for you to at least review the less-redacted version of the report in advance, and we will take steps to ensure that it remains available to you prior to the meeting," Boyd wrote.

+Justice Department spokesperson Kerri Kupec said in a statement that the Judiciary Committee had been informed over the weekend that the department would respond Monday, adding that the department "remains willing to accommodate Congress' legitimate needs, but must do so consistent with the law."

-If the committee signs off on the panel's contempt resolution, it then would go to a vote in the full House.
+If the Judiciary Committee signs off on the panel's contempt resolution Wednesday, it then would go to a vote in the full House.
 The timing of that vote would be up to House Speaker Nancy Pelosi.

-The ranking Republican on the panel, Georgia Rep. Doug Collins, said Barr could not comply with the subpoena because it contains grand jury information that he's not legally entitled to share.
+The committee's ranking Republican, Georgia Rep. Doug Collins, said Monday that Barr could not comply with the subpoena because the requested documentation includes grand jury information that he's not legally entitled to share.

 "Chairman Nadler knows full subpoena compliance requires Attorney General Barr to break the law.
 Yet, instead of introducing legislation allowing the attorney general to provide Congress grand jury material, Democrats move to hold him in contempt," Collins said, calling the move "illogical and disingenuous."